Knowledge base

 Resolve an email block (RBL)

-This guide presents the operation of RBLs, the questionable policy of some of them and the means to resolve a possible email block.
+This guide explains how RBLs work, the questionable policy of some of them, and the ways to resolve a potential email block.

 Preamble

-- RBLs (Realtime Blackhole Lists) or DNSBLs (DNS Black Lists) are lists containing addresses / IPs / provider names / servers, known as major spammers.
+• RBLs (Realtime Blackhole List) or DNSBL (DNS Black List) are lists containing addresses / IP / provider names / servers, known as major spam senders.

 Adding the email address to the RBL

-If you receive a message indicating that your email address is blocked by RBL, this means that Infomaniak's security system has detected suspicious or unwanted activities associated with this email address.
-This can include mass sending of unsolicited mail, participation in phishing campaigns or other malicious behaviors.
+If you receive a message indicating that your email address is blocked by RBL, this means that the Infomaniak security system has detected suspicious or unwanted activities associated with this email address.
+This may include mass sending of unsolicited messages, participation in phishing campaigns or other malicious behaviors.

 Resolving an email block (RBL)…